-Researchers from Sierra Leone publish articles in international Open Access journals, for example 16 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model – and among them are articles by researchers from the College of Medicine and Allied Health Science, University of Sierra Leone, Helen Keller International, Lassa Fever Laboratory - Kenema Government Hospital, Médecins Sans Frontières, Ministry of Health and Sanitation, National HIV/AIDS Secretariat, National Leprosy/TB Reference Laboratory, Njala University/Mercy Hospital Research Laboratory, Princess Christian Maternity and Children's Hospital and World Health Organization Country Office.
+Researchers from Sierra Leone publish articles in international Open Access journals, for example, in 2013, 16 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model – and among them are articles by researchers from the College of Medicine and Allied Health Science, University of Sierra Leone, Helen Keller International, Lassa Fever Laboratory - Kenema Government Hospital, Médecins Sans Frontières, Ministry of Health and Sanitation, National HIV/AIDS Secretariat, National Leprosy/TB Reference Laboratory, Njala University/Mercy Hospital Research Laboratory, Princess Christian Maternity and Children's Hospital and World Health Organization Country Office.

 The 2005 Universities Act restructured the system of higher education to establish two universities: the Njala University and the University of Sierra Leone.
 A new University of Sierra Leone was reconstituted comprising Fourah Bay College, founded in 1827, the Institute of Public Administration and Management (IPAM), founded in 1980, and the College of Medicine and Allied Health Sciences (COMAHS), founded in 1988.
 Njala University College which used to be a constituent College of the former University of Sierra Leone is now an autonomous institution renamed Njala University.
 All the major tertiary institutions have computer centres for training students and giving concessionary access to staff and students for Internet use.